JackyHe398/nvidia-cookie-stripper/README.md

 # nvidia-cookie-stripper
 Removes cookies from requests to marketplace.nvidia.com to avoid TLS errors.
+Firefox only.